They Don’t Pay Me to Worry, Thomas Roach

 Timecards record the hourly work done by workers in paid institutions.
 In many ways they are obsolete today, but artists and community members were welcomed to ponder the work they do without pay.
 This included work that may be paid but was undervalued and/or underpaid.

-Over the months of creation and dialogue artists from seven provinces and one territory contributed over one hundred time cards addressing diverse perspectives.
+Over the last two years of creation and dialogue artists and community members from nine provinces and one territory contributed over one hundred and fifty time cards addressing diverse perspectives.
 Unpaid or underpaid work is universal, all humans do this work from laundry - to workplace overtime - to caring for an aging parent.

 Jennie and Shamina at a time card workshop